 Tendons are like stiff rubber bands that bind muscles to bones.
 Ligaments connect bones to bones.
 Tendons contain collagen fibers, water, and ground substances.
 The ground substance allows a tendon to stretch and then return to its original shape.
 This ability to stretch helps prevent torn tendons and ligaments.
 Many tendons are wrapped in a sheath called a synovial sheath.
 This sheath provides blood supply and decreases friction around the tendon.

 Tissues such as tendons and ligaments sacrifice blood supply to maximize tensile strength.
 If blood vessels run through a tendon, they would interrupt the bands of fibrous tissue forming tendons and ligaments, which would decrease the tendon’s strength, much like windows in a building decrease its ability to withstand tornado-like forces.
 A lack of blood supply inhibits the ability of tendons and ligaments to heal quickly after an injury.
-Products that increase growth factors at the site of injury, including BPC-157 and PRP injections, speed up the healing process.

 Tendinitis results when a tendon becomes swollen and inflamed after an injury.
 The symptoms of tendinitis include the following:

 - Pain in the tendon that is worse with movement